 25 Reasons to Trek to Everest Base Camp

-- Trekking to Everest Base Camp is amazing, amazing and yes amazing.
+1.Trekking to Everest Base Camp is amazing.
+Amazing.
+And yes amazing.
 I make no apologies for the overuse of the word.

-- Climbing Kala Pattar, looking at Mount Everest at sunset, sunrise or even at noon or standing at Everest Base Camp could possibly be one of the best things you will ever do in terms of travel experiences.
-It might even rate as one of the best things you do in your life.
+2.Climbing Kala Pattar, looking at Mount Everest at sunset or sunrise or standing at Everest Base Camp is possibly be one of the best things you will ever do in terms of travel experiences.
 Certainly it will be an achievement you will be proud of.
 Guaranteed.

-- Why?
-Trekking to Everest Base Camp is something you have to work at.
-And we always value things we have to work for, more.
-Don’t we?
+3.Trekking to Everest Base Camp is something you have to work at.
+And we always value things more if we have to work for them.
 And you have to work for trekking to Everest Base Camp before you leave for Kathmandu.
 It’s what you call Training for EBC – that’s Everest Base Camp.
 And to do it you need to train for six months or more depending on your base fitness level.
 We did.
 My trainer often reminded me; “Remember it’s not just about the destination, it’s about the journey.”

-- Standing in a valley in Dingboche or on top of Kala Pattar totally surrounded by mountains is an amazing experience.
+4.Standing in a valley in Dingboche or on top of Kala Pattar totally surrounded by mountains is an amazing experience.
 You get a little understanding of how astronauts feel when they view earth from space.
 You walk through the massive landscapes and feel so small.
 We are a small part of a very big picture on this wonderful planet.
 You might cry here too.

-- Add flying into Lukla one the world’s most dangerous airports.
+6.Add flying into Lukla one the world’s most dangerous airports.
 Granted it is a bit nail biting the first time.
 It was a dot point on my 2013 “Why I Don’t Want to Trek to EBC” list.
 I was so worried about all the things that might go wrong that I hadn’t thought about the amazingly beautiful place and adventure I was about to embark on.
 So when I saw the view out the window of the little plane, I cried.
 For most of the forty-minute flight you fly along the line of the Himalayas.